Holmboe Conifer Forest

 Holmboe parking area on Google Maps.

-Hunting and Trapping allowed by permission only.
+Hunting and trapping are currently not allowed as this property as it is within the City of Rhinelander.
 Please see the NWLT Guidelines for more information.

 MANAGEMENT